mikewillems/dsp/03-command_line.md

 ###Q1.
 Cheat Sheet of Commands

 Make a cheat sheet for yourself: a list of at least **ten** commands and what they do, focused on things that are new, interesting, or otherwise worth remembering.
-1 grep regX files_or_dirs, but defaults to current directory. (just reviewed grep, but still worth it) 2 if man _thing_ or help _thing_ doesn't work, _thing_ --help may be useful piping to send output multiple places by stacking the pipes.
+1 'grep regX files_or_dirs' but defaults to current directory. (just reviewed grep, but still worth it) 2 if 'man _thing_' or 'help _thing_' doesn't work, '_thing_ --help' may be useful piping to send output multiple places by stacking the pipes.
-3 export ENV-VAR-NAME=env-var-value
+3 'export ENV-VAR-NAME=env-var-value'
-4 equivalently, $env:ENV-VAR-NAME=env-var-value
+4 equivalently, '$env:ENV-VAR-NAME=env-var-value'
-5 unset env-var-name
+5 'unset env-var-name'
-6 $env:MY_ENV_NAME (redirect or pipe to editor or console) - shows content (if any) of that env var 7 get-childitem Env:   shows all the environment variables defined (unless filtered by grep, e.g.)
+6 '$env:MY_ENV_NAME' (redirect or pipe to editor or console) - shows content (if any) of that env var 7 'get-childitem Env:'   shows all the environment variables defined (unless filtered by grep, e.g.)
-8 (set -o posix ; set ) _pipe or redirect output_    shows all terminal but NOT environmental (i.e. non-exported variables).
+8 '(set -o posix ; set )' _pipe or redirect output_    shows all terminal but NOT environmental (i.e. non-exported variables).
-9 export -n ENV-VAR-NAME   demotes ENV-VAR-NAME to a shell variable.
+9 'export -n ENV-VAR-NAME'   demotes ENV-VAR-NAME to a shell variable.
-10 _some-command_ > /dev/null 2>&1 &    can't not throw this in here as a reminder: runs some-command in the background, silencing all output by redirecting to devnull.
+10 '_some-command_ > /dev/null 2>&1 &'    can't not throw this in here as a reminder: runs some-command in the background, silencing all output by redirecting to devnull.
 I used to bash alias 'bkg' to do this appendix for when I want to open a program from the terminal, but now most linux flavors allow you to MOD- and start typing program names, which is usually faster.

 ---